Brendan Rodgers Preview, Player Props: Rockies vs. Blue Jays

-Brendan Rodgers -- with a slugging percentage of .350 in his past 10 games, including four extra-base hits -- will be in action for the Colorado Rockies against the Toronto Blue Jays, with Yusei Kikuchi on the mound, on September 2 at 8:10 PM ET.
+After going 0-for-3 in his most recent game, Brendan Rodgers and the Colorado Rockies take on the Toronto Blue Jays (who will start Kevin Gausman) at 3:10 PM ET on Sunday.

-In his last game he had a hitless showing (0-for-5) against the Blue Jays.
+In his most recent game he had a hitless performance (0-for-3) against the Blue Jays.

 Brendan Rodgers Game Info & Props vs. the Blue Jays